bbauska/JS-Animated-Slideshow/README.md

 }
 </pre>

-The same applies for the relationship between the **ypos** variable and the final top position:
+The same applies for the relationship between the <b>ypos</b> variable and the final top position:

 <pre>